 The management of the Company's investment portfolio is the responsibility of the Adviser and the Investment Committee.
 The Company considers these individuals to be its portfolio managers.
 The Adviser's investment team (the "Investment Team"), is led by Douglas I. Ostrover, Marc S. Lipschultz and Craig W. Packer and is supported by certain members of the Adviser's senior executive team and the Investment Committee.
 The Investment Team, under the Investment Committee's supervision, sources investment opportunities, conducts research, performs due diligence on potential investments, structures the Company's investments and will monitor the Company's portfolio companies on an ongoing basis.
 The Investment Committee meets regularly to consider the Company's investments, direct its strategic initiatives and supervise the actions taken by the Adviser on its behalf.
 In addition, the Investment Committee reviews and determines whether to make prospective investments and monitors the performance of the investment portfolio.
-Each investment opportunity requires the unanimous approval of the Investment Committee.
-Follow-on investments in existing portfolio companies may require the Investment Committee's approval beyond that obtained when the initial investments that mature in one year or less, may require approval by the Investment Committee.
-The compensation packages of certain Investment Committee members from the Adviser include various combinations of discretionary bonuses and variable incentive compensation based primarily on performance for services provided.
+Each investment Committee's approval beyond that obtained when the initial investment in the portfolio company was made.
+In addition, temporary investments, such as those in cash equivalents, U.S. government securities and other high quality debt investments that mature in one year or less, may require approval by the Investment Committee.
+The compensation packages of certain Investment Committee from the Adviser include various combinations of discretionary bonuses and variable incentive compensation based primarily on performance for services provided.